ErrorTzy/writings/papers/PhDApps/Draft_4.md

 This intuition is compelling, but can it bear scrutiny?
 Hall (==An Epistemic Approach to Ground==) argues for an epistemic approach to ground.
 According to Hall, the motivating locutions, like "in virtue of," are grounding explanations.
 They are perfectly fine.
 But it does not follow that grounding itself is metaphysical.
 The alternative is to take the nature of grounding as "purely a topic in epistemology," because the grounding relation does not "mark out any distinctive kind of metaphysical structure."

-It's better that Hall's approach is mistaken.
+Hall's argument is compelling, but it's better that Hall's approach is mistaken.
 Afterall, an important reason people start to move on to the grounding project is the following.
 The previous paradigm in metaphysics, the Quinean question on what there is, has been shown to be largely verbal by the thesis of Quantifier Variance.[^1] In other words, the grounding project is supposed to be the hope to make metaphysics substantial again.
 If it turns out that grounding structure is still just a matter of our epistemology, then that would be a catastrophe for metaphysicians.

+In this paper, I defend a metaphysical approach to ground while acknowledging the force of Hall's argument.
+I begin by introducing Hall's epistemic approach and argue that, although powerful, it does not amount to a knockdown case against metaphysics.
+However, I generalize Hall's argument as threat to the kind of grounding relation in which the relata mutually necessitate one another.
+Then I contend that the current literature fails to meet this challenge, and that the failure runs deep.
+At bottom, the issue is we tend to draw a sharp boundary between epistemology and metaphysics.
+I argue that this is wrong, because metaphysical inquiry should be constrained by our rationality.
+With this move, a fully metaphysical approach to ground could be compatible with epistemic approach to ground.
+In the end, I offer a response to Hall's challenge and preserves a fully metaphysical approach to grounding by appealing to our rational agency.

 ## The epistemic approach to ground